Biographies

 now.
 I got started after a visit to the famous Sharrow

 Bay Hotel at Ullswater here in the Lake District.
-A

-say "the rest is history".
+and as they say "the rest is history".

 Shortly